Special Needs Alliance Board of Directors

 “That background adds a dimension to my understanding of families’ struggles to gain access to services and the need to advocate on their behalf when requests are inappropriately denied.
 I understand how difficult it can be to work with large institutions; my experience gives me an appreciation for the systems in place at government agencies.”
 Her financial training enables her to assist clients with cost projections and funding issues as they plan for a loved one’s economic security.

 Mary has been instrumental in brokering a dialogue between the Social Security Administration and a team of advocates, including SNA members and pooled trust representatives.
 “We’re helping Social Security better understand the impact on beneficiaries and their families of its rulemaking with regard to special needs trusts (SNTs),” she explains.
 “We’re trying to promote administrative changes that are more aligned with the intent of Congress when it originally passed SNT legislation.”

 Mary is also deeply interested in increasing the availability of accessible, affordable housing for people with disabilities.
 “There’s a growing crisis nationwide, with people parked on waiting lists for years at a time.”

-She was the first executive director and trustee of First Maryland Disability Trust, a pooled SNT, where she now serves as counsel.
+She was the first executive director and trustee of First Maryland Disability Trust, a pooled SNT, where she continues to serve as special counsel.
 She speaks frequently to professionals and lay groups on special needs and estate planning.
-She is a member of the National Academy of Elder Law Attorneys (NAELA) and currently serves as the chair of the Trusts and Special Needs Trusts Section.
-She also serves on the board of NAMI-Metropolitan Baltimore (National Alliance on Mental Illness).
+She is a member of the National Academy of Elder Law Attorneys (NAELA).
+She also serves as vice-president of the board of NAMI-Metro Baltimore (National Alliance on Mental Illness).